JamesBisese/costly/INSTALLATION.md

 As an alternative, you can load the data from the testing/development shared website.
 The data from that site has been exported using `dumpdata`

+This command is run on the REMOTE computer (not the one where the app is being installed)
 ~~~~
 (gsicosttool) user.name@MACHINENAME C:\inetpub\wwwdjango\gsicosttool\src
 # python manage.py dumpdata --indent 4 > costly.json